 Hines Global Income Trust, Inc. ("the Company" or "Hines Global"), is a Maryland corporation formed to invest in a diversified portfolio of quality commercial real estate properties and other real estate investments throughout the United States and internationally, and to a lesser extent, invest in real-estate related securities.
-The Company is sponsored by Hines Interests Limited Partnership ("Hines"), a fully integrated global real estate investment and management firm that has acquired, developed, owned, operated and sold real estate for 60 years.
-The Company is managed by Hines Global REIT II Advisors LP (the "Advisor"), an affiliate of Hines.
-The Company intends to conduct substantially all of its operations through Hines Global REIT II Properties, LP (the "Operating Partnership").
-An affiliate of the Advisor, Hines Global REIT II Associates LP, owns less than a 1% limited partner interest in the Operating Partnership as of December 31, 2019 and the Advisor also owns the special limited partnership interest in the Operating Partnership.
+The Company is sponsored by Hines Interests Limited Partnership ("Hines"), a fully integrated global real estate investment and management firm that has acquired, developed, owned, operated and sold real estate for over 60 years.
+The Company is managed by HGIT Advisors LP (the "Advisor"), an affiliate of Hines.
+The Company conducts substantially all of its operations through HGIT Properties, LP (the "Operating Partnership").
+An affiliate of the Advisor, Hines Global REIT II Associates LP, owns less than a 1% limited partner interest in the Operating Partnership as of December 31, 2021 and the Advisor also owns the special limited partnership interest in the Operating Partnership.
 The Company has elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes beginning with its taxable year ended December 31, 2015.

 The Company raises capital for its investments through public offerings of its common stock and engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Advisor, to serve as the dealer manager for its offerings and to market its shares.
 On August 20, 2014, the Company commenced its initial public offering of up to \$2.5 billion of its common stock (the "Initial Offering").
 On September 30, 2017, the Company suspended the sale of shares in the primary portion of the Initial Offering, while continuing to offer up to \$150.0 million of its common stock pursuant to its distribution reinvestment plan.
-On December 6, 2017, the Company commenced a second public offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under our distribution reinvestment plan (the "Follow-on Offering").
-As a result of the changing landscape in the non-traded REIT industry, the Follow-on Offering reflects a restructuring (the "Restructuring"), which resulted in a reduction of many of the fees payable to the Advisor and the Dealer Manager.
+On December 6, 2017, the Company commenced a second public offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under our distribution reinvestment plan (the "Second Offering").
+As a result of the changing landscape in the non-traded REIT industry, the Second Offering reflected a restructuring (the "Restructuring"), which resulted in a reduction of many of the fees payable to the Advisor and the Dealer Manager.
+The Company launched its third public offering of up to \$2.5 billion in shares of its common stock (the "Third Offering" or, together with the Second Offering, the "Follow-on Offerings") on June 2, 2021 through which it is offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under its distribution reinvestment plan.
+The Company terminated its second public offering immediately prior to the commencement of the Third Offering.
 For additional information regarding these fees, please see Note 8 - Related Party Transactions.

-The Company received gross offering proceeds of approximately \$985.7 million from the sale of 97.6 million shares through its public offerings from inception through March 30, 2020, including shares issued pursuant to its distribution reinvestment plan.
-As of December 31, 2019, the Company owned direct investments in nineteen real estate properties totaling 9.4 million square feet that were 96% leased.
+The Company received gross offering proceeds of approximately \$2.0 billion from the sale of 193.5 million shares through its public offerings from inception through March 31, 2022, including shares issued pursuant to its distribution reinvestment plan.
+As of December 31, 2021, the Company owned direct investments in thirty-one real estate properties totaling 14.1 million square feet that were 96% leased.